-Sculpture in the City 2018 will be the largest to date, showcasing 18 works from art world heavyweights.
-The outdoor exhibition will include works from internationally renowned artists including Sean Scully, Marina Abramovic and Nancy Rubins.
+Sculpture in the City 2018 is the largest to date, showcasing 18 works from art world heavyweights.
+The outdoor exhibition includes works from internationally renowned artists including Sean Scully, Marina Abramovic and Nancy Rubins.
 To celebrate the centenary of female suffrage, nine of the Sculpture in the City works have been created by emerging and international female artists; their work will be positioned among some of London's most famous buildings, such as The Leadenhall Building, also known as the ‘Cheesegrater’, Richard Rogers' Lloyd’s building, the Gherkin and four brand new locations.